This version of our terms will apply from 1 July 2022. If you would like to see the terms that apply until 1 July 2022, please click here.

 We call this “the Agreement”.
 You can access the Agreement in the Revolut app.

-Revolut Bank is a specialised bank incorporated and licensed in the Republic of Lithuania with company number 304580906 and authorisation code LB000482 and whose registered office is at Konstitucijos ave.
+Revolut Bank is a specialised bank incorporated and licensed in the Republic of Lithuania with company number 304580906 and authorisation code LB002119 and whose registered office is at Konstitucijos ave.
 21B, 08130 Vilnius, the Republic of Lithuania.
-We are licensed and regulated by the Bank of Lithuania and the European Central Bank as a specialised bank.
-You can see our license on the Bank of Lithuania website here and our incorporation and company documents on the Lithuanian Register of Legal Entities website here.
+We are licensed and regulated by the Bank of Lithuania and the European Central Bank as a bank.
+You can see our licence on the Bank of Lithuania website here and our incorporation and company documents on the Lithuanian Register of Legal Entities website here.

-Savings Vaults are a type of Vault that allows you to easily earn interest on your money.
+Savings Vault is a type of Vault that allows you to easily earn interest on your money.

-When you put money in a Savings Vault, you appoint us as your deposit broker and we deposit it with a Bank you choose on your behalf.
+When you put money in a Savings Vault, you appoint us as your deposit broker and we deposit it with a Bank.
+If such an option is available in your country, you will be able to choose in the Revolut app the Bank where the deposit will be made on your behalf.

 When you open a Savings Vault you will be establishing a deposit account with a third-party Bank.